 In Year 10 you will study: The Core material that is needed for a solid foundation in Mathematics will be covered by all, and some topics will stretch to grade 9 work.
-If an accelerated programme is being followed, pupils will be working on Year 11 work; however, they will not sit the IGCSE until Year 11.
+If a pupil has been invited to follow an accelerated programme, they will be working on Year 11 work with the intention to sit the external exam at the end of Year 10 and completing the AQA Level 2 Further Mathematics qualification at the end of Year 11.

 In Year 11 you will study: Pupils will complete the IGCSE course including the extended content up to grade 9 and prepare for the examinations in June.
 A mock examination will be sat mid-year and all pupils will undertake extensive Past Paper revision from April.
-Accelerated pupils will embark on the beginnings of the A level course.
-All pupils will sit the GCSE at the end of Year 11.

 Pupils are assigned prep on a weekly basis to consolidate what they have learned in class.
 This may be in the form of some extension questions, past examination questions, revision, posters or researching before the start of a new topic.
+This would be an addition to their standard online Sparx homeowrk.